svenvc/zinc/repository/Zinc-Character-Encoding-Core.package/ZnPercentEncoder.class/README.md

 My #encode: and #decode: messages work from String to String.

-My decoder additionally will accept + as an encoding for a space.
+My decoder will accept + as an encoding for a space by default.

 See also http://en.wikipedia.org/wiki/Percent-encoding